Ranjana993/AtoZdSA/readme.md

 # 🔵 Conditions

-🔹 If condition : Use if to specify a block of code to be executed, if a specified condition is true
+🔹 If condition: Use if to specify a block of code to be executed, if a specified condition is true

 `if (condition) {
   // block of code to be executed if the condition is true }`

-🔹 else : Use else to specify a block of code to be executed, if the same condition is false
+🔹 else: Use else to specify a block of code to be executed, if the same condition is false

+`
-`if (condition) {
+if (condition) {
   // block of code to be executed if the condition is true } else {
-  // block of code to be executed if the condition is false }`
+  // block of code to be executed if the condition is false
+}
+`

-🔹 else if  :  Use else if to specify a new condition to test, if the first condition is false
+🔹 else if:  Use else if to specify a new condition to test, if the first condition is false

 `if (condition1) {
   // block of code to be executed if condition1 is true